The Splendors of Sicily

 (Breakfast, lunch, dinner are all included today.)

-We return to Taormina this afternoon and visit the Greek theater, the most representative and significant monument of the town.
+Following breakfast on the amazing terrace, we'll head into the magnificient town of Taormina and to visit the Greek theater.
 The construction of the theatre probably began with the Greeks around the 3rd century BC.
 To facilitate this, over 100,000 cubic metres of rock had to be manually removed from the mountain.
 The structure was then restructured and expanded by the Romans, who added columns, statues, and ingenious roofs.
 Built to host dramatic or musical performances, it was transformed during the Roman era to make room for gladiatorial games and naval battles.

 We will then discover the Cathedral of Taormina and pass by its ancient palaces.
 You’ll have some time at leisure, followed by a tasting of the famous local granita.